NOR gate: Availability

 In the older RTL and ECL families, NOR gates were efficient and most commonly used.

 Implementations

-The diagrams above show the construction of a 2-input NOR gate using NMOS logic circuitry.
+The left diagram above show the construction of a 2-input NOR gate using NMOS logic circuitry.
 If either of the inputs is high, the corresponding N-channel MOSFET is turned on and the output is pulled low; otherwise the output is pulled high through the pull-up resistor.
+In the CMOS implementation on the right, the function of the pull-up resistor is implemented by the two p-type transistors in series on the top.

-The diagram below shows a 2-input NOR gate using CMOS technology.
-The diodes and resistors on the inputs are to protect the CMOS components from damage due to electrostatic discharge (ESD) and play no part in the logical function of the circuit.
+In CMOS, NOR gates are less efficient than NAND gates.
+This is due to the faster charge mobility in n-MOSFETs compared to p-MOSFETs, so that the parallel connection of two p-MOSFETs realised in the NAND gate is more favourable than their series connection in the NOR gate.
+For this reason, NAND gates are generally preferred over NOR gates in CMOS circuits.

 Functional completeness

 The NOR gate has the property of functional completeness, which it shares with the NAND gate.
 That is, any other logic function (AND, OR, etc.) can be implemented using only NOR gates.
 An entire processor can be created using NOR gates alone.
 The original Apollo Guidance Computer used 4,100 integrated circuits (IC), each one containing only two 3-input NOR gates.

 As NAND gates are also functionally complete, if no specific NOR gates are available, one can be made from NAND gates using NAND logic.